 From the earliest I can remember, I’ve had cousins in my family via adoption, every single side of my family…paternal, maternal, and my B. family.
 These cousins were brought home from many places; from South Korea, from India, from across the USA, and later from Haiti.
 To me, bringing family members home through adoption was as common as if they’d come home through an aunt carrying the child.
 It didn’t matter that they weren’t the same color either.
 In my mind, they were simply my cousins.
 Family.
 Once, when I was in high school, I remember telling my grandmother that I knew someday, I was going to adopt also.
 Even at a young age, I knew that my heart was built for adoption.

 In the three years since our daughter was placed in our home, I’m even more grateful for the lesson I learned during that painful, seemingly endless time.
-Because now, they are not just her family, but ours also.
-We weren’t waiting for just anybody, we were waiting for the people that would become our beloved family and the people that were right for us.
+Because now, they are not just anyone or just her family, but ours also.
+We weren’t waiting for just anybody, we were waiting for the people that would become our beloved family and the people that we’re right for us.
 Family is always worth waiting for.